creativescala/creative-scala/src/raw/sequences/lists.md

 ##### Building Lists {-}

-In these exercises we get some experience constructing lists using structural recursion of the natural numbers.
+In these exercises we get some experience constructing lists using structural recursion on the natural numbers.

-Write a method called `ones` that accepts an `Int` `n` and returns a `List[Int]` with length `n` and every element is `1`.
+Write a method called `ones` that accepts an `Int` `n` and returns a `List[Int]` with length `n` and every element `1`.
 For example

 ```tut:invisible
 def ones(n: Int): List[Int] =